tetratelabs/istio-vault-ext-certs/README.md

     - using the right role and auth backend to do so
     - pickup the certificates and private key from the correct vault secret mount path

-We can use exaclty the same technique to inject `ingress-gateway` and `egress-gateway` certificates.
+We can use exactly the same technique to inject `ingress-gateway` and `egress-gateway` certificates.
 When creating istio [Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/#ServerTLSSettings) objects, make sure to point `serverCertificate`, `privateKey` and `caCertificates` to the correct files within the `/vault/secrets` mounted volume.
 We'll leave this as an exercise for the reader.

 By tying our certificate injection to kubernetes ServiceAccount, we have now delegated certificate lifecycle management to an external secret vault.
 External processes, like a service portal or a CI/CD pipeline, can now be created with dedicated roles and write/update policies, to provide the necessary certificate life-cycle management security.